NFL on television in the 1960s: 1966

 In Week 11 of the 1966 season, the Philadelphia-San Francisco game was a regional telecast with a single audio feed.
 San Francisco play-by-play announcer Bob Fouts worked with Philadelphia analyst Tom Brookshier, while Chick Hearn was called in for CBS Control duty.
 For that year's Thanksgiving Day game, CBS aired a "day/twilight" doubleheader that were both in color.
 For the San Francisco-Detroit game, Van Patrick and Frank Gifford called the first half while Bob Fouts and Gifford worked the second half.
 For the Cleveland-Dallas game, Jack Buck and Pat Summerall were on the call for the first half, while Frank Glieber and Summerall announced the second half.
 Week 12's Green Bay-Minnesota game was the Sunday doubleheader telecast.
 Hal Scott called the first half, while Ray Scott called the second half.
 Tony Canadeo was the analyst for the full game and Jim Morse had CBS Control duties.
 For Week 12, St. Louis-Dallas was the main doubleheader game with Jack Buck and Eddie LeBaron working the first half and Jack Drees and LeBaron calling the second half.

 On December 13, 1966, the rights to the Super Bowl for four years were sold to CBS and NBC for $9.5 million.
 The first ever AFL-NFL World Championship Game was played on January 15, 1967.
 Because CBS held the rights to nationally televise NFL games and NBC had the rights to broadcast AFL games, it was decided by the newly merged league to have both of them cover that first game (the only other NFL game since to have been carried nationally on more than one network until December 29, 2007 New England Patriots-New York Giants game, which aired on NBC, CBS and the NFL Network).
 However, NBC was also forced to broadcast the game over CBS' feed and cameras (CBS received prerogative to use its feed and camera angles since the Coliseum was home to the NFL's Rams), while only CBS' cameras and technical crew were allowed to work the game, although NBC was allowed to use its own commentators.
 As a result, NBC's crew had little to no control over how the game was filmed.
-Each network used its own announcers: Ray Scott (doing play-by-play for the first half), Jack Whitaker (doing play-by-play for the second half) and Frank Gifford provided commentary on CBS; while Curt Gowdy and Paul Christman were did so for NBC.
+Each network used its own announcers: Ray Scott (doing play-by-play for the first half), Jack Whitaker (doing play-by-play for the second half) and Frank Gifford provided commentary on CBS; while Curt Gowdy and Paul Christman did so for NBC.
 NBC did have some problems with the dual telecast; the network did not return in time from a halftime commercial break for the start of the second half.
 Therefore, the first kickoff was stopped by the game's officials and was redone once NBC returned to the broadcast.